Pleb5/satshoot/README.md

 - Tests: `pnpm -r test`
 - Clean reinstall: `just renew`

-If you use Nix, a devshell is provided via `flake.nix`:
+If you use Nix, a dev shell is provided via `flake.nix`:

 - `nix develop`